mkatherine/VoiceHackers/README.md

 # Background
 Machine learning models are very popular today to perform speech identification.
 However, we can achieve comparable if not better results with a less complex method using simple signal processing methods.
-In this paper, we implemented signal processing tools to identify speaker ID for an unknown speaker audio file.
+In this project, we implemented signal processing tools to identify speaker ID for an unknown speaker audio file.
 Our approach is divided into four major parts: speech preprocessing, feature extraction, vector quantization and full test and demonstration.

 # Test Method